ietf-ccamp-wg/draft-ietf-ccamp-mw-topo-yang/draft-ietf-ccamp-mw-topo-yang.md

 # Introduction

 This document defines a YANG data model to describe topologies of microwave/millimeter wave (hereafter microwave is used to simplify the text).
-The YANG data model describes radio links, supporting carrier(s) and the associated termination points.
+The YANG data model describes radio links, supporting carrier(s) and the associated termination points {{!RFC8561}}.
 A carrier is a description of a link providing transport capacity over the air by a single carrier.
 It is typically defined by its transmitting and receiving frequencies.
 A radio link is a link providing the aggregated transport capacity of the supporting carriers in aggregated and/or protected configurations, which can be used to carry traffic on higher topology layers such as Ethernet and TDM.
 The model augments "YANG Data Model for Traffic Engineering (TE) Topologies" defined in {{!RFC8795}}, which is based on "A YANG Data Model for Network Topologies" defined in {{!RFC8345}}.

 The microwave point-to-point radio technology provides connectivity on L0/L1 over a radio link between two termination points, using one or several supporting carriers in aggregated or protected configurations.
 That application of microwave technology cannot be used to perform cross-connection or switching of the traffic to create network connectivity across multiple microwave radio links.
 Instead, a payload of traffic on higher topology layers, normally L2 Ethernet, is carried over the microwave radio link and when the microwave radio link is terminated at the endpoints, cross-connection and switching can be performed on that higher layer creating connectivity across multiple supporting microwave radio links.